EnduranceCode/windows-setup-guide/2-windows-configuration.md

 ### 2.3.
 Power Management

 Keeping the Laptop plugged after the battery is fully charged affect its health significantly, therefore its is recommended to keep the battery’s charge between 20% an 80%.
-On the Windows 10 **Power Managent** we can setup an alarm/notifcation when the Laptop’s battery reaches a given low level.
+On the Windows 10 **Power Management** we can setup an alarm/notification when the Laptop’s battery reaches a given low level.
 But there is no feature in Windows 10 to notify you when the battery reaches a given high level.

 [John Howard](https://learn.microsoft.com/pt-pt/archive/blogs/jhoward/), Senior Program Manager in the Hyper-V team at Microsoft, [created a script](https://learn.microsoft.com/pt-pt/archive/blogs/jhoward/get-an-alert-when-my-battery-reaches-95) that gives an alert when the battery reaches 95%.
 I've adapted that script to give the alert when the the battery charges reaches 80% of it's capacity and I've stored on my [OneDrive](https://www.microsoft.com/microsoft-365/onedrive/online-cloud-storage), in my `dotfiles` folder.